-A 1098-T reports your tuition and fees.
-This may help you determine if you can get education deductions/credits for your taxes.
+A 1098-T Form, Tuition Statement, reports your tuition and fees for a reportable transaction.
+This form may help you determine if you can get education deductions/credits for your taxes.
 HACC is not authorized to provide tax advice to students, parents or other interested parties.
 Please consult your tax advisor to determine eligibility.

 Learn more about the 1098-T form from the Internal Revenue Service website: https://www.irs.gov/forms-pubs/about-form-1098-t

 Please access the Internal Revenue Service website for complete 1098-T information: https://www.irs.gov/pub/irs-prior/i1098et--2019.pdf